cauliyang/academic/content/en/post/010-PCA-By-Python/index.md

 ## 1.2 Algorithm

 1. Normalize $d$ dimension raw data
-2. Greate the covariance matrix
+2. Create the covariance matrix
 3. Calculate the eigenvalues of the covariance matrix and the corresponding eigenvectors
-4. The eigenvectors are sorted in the matrix according to the corresponding feature value, and the first k rows are formed into a matrix $W$. ($k<<d$)
+4. The eigenvectors are sorted in the matrix according to the corresponding feature value, and the first k rows are formed into a matrix $W$. ($k\<\<d$)
 5. $Y = xW$ is the result after reducing dimension to k dimension

 **Note:** There are two prerequisites for conducting PCA